 Parental Peace – 7 Tips For Finding Balance as a Single Parent

-Get help, strive to be happy
+Get help, strive to be happy.

 A working parent who is going it alone without the support and backing of another adult can find themselves overwhelmed.

 Building an ongoing relationship with a nanny can be a godsend for a working parent – just knowing you have the support of someone caring, reliable, and trustworthy.

-Stay true to your role
+Stay true to your role.

 For solo parents, this can sometimes be sacrificed in a misguided attempt to atone for the absent parent.

-Make time for yourself
+Make time for yourself.

-It can be tempting for sole parents faced with conflicting priorities to neglect their own wellbeing.
+It can be tempting for sole parents with conflicting priorities to neglect their own well-being.

 A child needs a healthy parent, both physically and emotionally – if you are happy and contented, it will be reflected in your parenting.

 Plan ahead for emergencies

-Discuss the working from home policies with your employer in advance, if you may need to take time away from work to care for a sick child.
+Discuss the working-from-home policies with your employer in advance if you may need to take time away from work to care for a sick child.

-Have a backup plan which may involve a casual nanny or family member who can take up the slack until you can manage.
+Have a backup plan, which may involve a casual nanny or family member who can take up the slack until you can manage.

 Do chores together

-Give them the choice of playing a video/computer game or enjoying a fun afternoon with you, and likely they will choose the latter.
+Give them the choice of playing a video/computer game or enjoying a fun afternoon with you, and they will likely choose the latter.

 Move-in with someone in the same situation

-Splitting the cost of rent and bills as well as having someone else who can just say “I know how you feel” can make a huge difference.
+Splitting the cost of rent and bills and having someone else who can say, “I know how you feel,” can make a huge difference.

-As a single parent, you may experience hardships both personal and financial – strive to share these with other adults and resist burdening your child with these concerns.
+As a single parent, you may experience personal and financial hardships – strive to share these with other adults and resist burdening your child with these concerns.